-Child Development Associate Pacific Oaks College continues to offer up to 30 upper division semester units to qualified individuals who have earned the CDA credential by the portfolio assessment method (before June 1992) and have completed at least 60 semester units of college.
-The amount of credit awarded is based on an evaluation of the applicant's profile and college transcripts.
-A fee is charged for evaluation.
-To apply, contact the Community and Continuing Education Department.
+Pacific Oaks offers up to 30 upper division semester units to qualified individuals who have earned the CDA credential by the portfolio assessment method (before June 1992 or Home Visitor).
+For information on fees and requirements, contact the CCE office.